 Across the border, Turkey is facing difficulties in controlling its water quality as chemicals such as pesticides, herbicides, and fertilizers sometimes seep into their reservoirs.
 This is causing extreme salinization of the water.
 Pakistan’s policies although have been a better champion of humanity, it is the Indian side that proves to be hostile and threatening on most occasions.

-According to NASA, the Indus basin is the second most over-stressed aquifer in the world.
+According to NASA, the Indus basin is the second most over-stressed aquifer in the world – which is already an indicator of looming water shortages in Pakistan.
 To be an over-stressed aquifer means that the source is being used up faster than it is being replenished.
-When the air around us is heated, it has an increased capacity of holding water.
+When the air around us is heated, it has an increased capacity for holding water.
 Then we have our glaciers melting at high speeds than ever before.

 Since we had not invested in building dams over our rivers, water from the glaciers quickly melts away and flows right into the Arabian Sea, mixing with all the salty seawater, which could’ve been used for generating electricity.
 The total demand for electricity in Pakistan is 25000MW.
 Pakistan generates around 10000MW electricity from its hydroelectric projects across Pakistan.